fcarriedo/serve-docker/README.md

 Note: Intended for `localhost` use as no `https` is supported.

-This images is based on alpine and [serve](https://github.com/fcarriedo/serve) to achieve its minimal size.
+This images is based on [alpine](https://hub.docker.com/_/alpine) and [serve](https://github.com/fcarriedo/serve) to achieve its minimal size.

 ## Publishing the image on docker hub

 Build the image and tag it:

-    $ docker build . -t fcarriedo/serve:v1.0
+    $ docker build . -t fcarriedo/serve:v1.1

 Setup the user ID used to log into docker hub: